-We're turning the usual birth summary on its head.
-Instead of looking at the events that occurred and the sort of birth a woman experiences, we're paying closer attention to the more essential aspects.
+We’re turning the usual birth summary on its head.
+Instead of looking at the events that occurred and the sort of birth a person experiences, we’re paying closer attention to the more essential aspects.
 What did she learn about herself?
 What did she learn about her partner?
 What was she surprised by?
 How will she take these new lessons into her parenthood?

 Should be delicious.
 Enjoy!

 Summer is a Texan by birth and a Chicagoan by choice.
 She became a mom on Christmas Eve when Santa wasn’t the only one sliding down the chimney.
 Along with her husband and their two cats, she is still trying to figure out this whole parenthood thing.
 Her current diet consists primarily of quesadillas and earl gray tea.

 When you were pregnant, what is something you wondered about birth?
 This can be something about yourself or about how it would go.

 I wondered if I would be able to cope with my birth.
 I’ve always been a planner.
 I like to have as much information as possible when going into a situation, and with birth, I knew the only thing I could expect was the unexpected.
 I did wonder if I would be able to handle the pain, but more importantly I wondered if I’d be able to roll with the punches when faced with a labor that wasn’t going my way.